lf-edge/eve/docs/ZFS.md

 ZFS provides a rich set of functionality but at a cost of extra resource usage.
 Currently ARC (Adaptive Replacement Cache) size is limited to `min(256 MiB + 0.3% of total zpool size, 20% of system RAM)` but at least 384 MiB.
+This RAM is included in the memory EVE reserves for its own operational needs.
-Keep in mind that this memory will be taken out form the applications.
+Thus would this memory not be available for allocation for applications.

 If system does not have enough memory to satisfy the limit mentioned above, severe performance degradation can occur on random access